 Legal Framework Surrounding the Settlor's Role

-- Defining asset allocation and management processes
+- Define asset allocation and management processes

 Understanding the Legal Implications of Being a Settlor